EagleoutIce/sltx-inst/README.md

 If you have your own configuration, lets say it is name "config.yml" add `-c config.yml`.

 If you want to generate a *github workflow* just type `sltx gen-gha`.

-## Todos

-* add .sltx-src.yml or some similar file so that the repo itself can determine what it should serve? -- maybe allow different "sets"?

-* Update functionality